temporalio/documentation/docs/app-dev-context/activity-retry-policy.md

 ---
 id: activity-retry-policy
-title: Activity Parameters - Appplication development context
+title: Activity Parameters - Application development context
 sidebar_label: Activity Parameters
 description: Activity Executions are automatically associated with a default Retry Policy if a custom one is not provided.
 tags: